-Cash and checks received by the Vocational Education Program are collected by the students then forwarded and recounted by the Instructor, main office and the Senior Account Clerk in the finance office.
+As discussed in last year's risk assessment, cash and checks received by the Vocational Education Program are collected by the students then forwarded and recounted by the Instructor, main office and the Senior Account Clerk in the finance office.
 Internal controls and segregation of duties could be improved if access to cash and checks collected were limited to the students and instructors in the Vocational Education Program.
-We recommend that all cash and checks collected by the Vocational Education Program be locked in a tamper resistant bag and forwarded to the Finance Office for deposit and recording in the general ledger.
+We recommended that all cash and checks collected by the Vocational Education Program be locked in a tamper resistant bag and forwarded to the Finance Office for deposit and recording in the general ledger.
+BOCES discussed further evaluating this situation, but no corrective action has been taken at this time.